 As soon as noises are heard or nuisance wildlife are seen entering/exiting your home so that further damage does not occur.

-Pest & Wildlife Pressure in the Triangle Area
+Wildlife Problems in the Triangle NC

 In large numbers, birds such as the Canada goose and wild turkey can cause problems for Triangle residents.
 Canada geese dine on grass, seeds, and aquatic plants.
 While some of these birds leave for the winter, the local non-migrant population is growing.
 The pests overgraze lawns and leave behind large amounts of droppings and feathers.